EscanorTargaryen/angular-app-template/README.md

 - `cd` to app folder.
 - run `sudo docker build . -t app-name -f Dockerfile` to build an Image of the project.
 - run `sudo docker run -d -p 4000:4000 --restart unless-stopped --name app-name app-name` to create a new container from the Image.

+## Contributing

+Feel free to open issues or pull requests to discuss improvements and other features.